 The Artists at Risk Connection (ARC) was created to safeguard the right to artistic freedom of expression, and to ensure that artists everywhere can live and work without fear.
 Designed as an interactive hub to gather, share, and coordinate the many resources, services, and forms of assistance available to artists at risk, ARC aims to strengthen connections between threatened artists and the organizations that support them.

-- To improve access to resources, services, and opportunities available to threatened artists
+- Improve access to resources, services, and opportunities available to threatened artists

-- To enhance coordination and cooperation between organizations that support threatened artists
+- Enhance coordination and cooperation between organizations that support threatened artists

-- To bring increased awareness and visibility to the field of arts freedom
+- Bring increased awareness and visibility to the field of arts freedom

-- To bridge the traditional art world, the fields of arts freedom and human rights defense in new and innovative ways, leveraging resources and forging partnerships to protect artists more effectively
+- Bridge the traditional art world, the fields of arts freedom and human rights defense in new and innovative ways, leveraging resources and forging partnerships to protect artists more effectively